 A prime example of this class of leisure vessel would be the RV Vaikundam.
 With two decks, the Vaikundam is a modified version of the traditional kettuvallam or rice barge.
 The entire vessel is made of wood, using a local variety called anjili, and bamboo.
 The bindings are all done with traditional construction methods which also involve the use of coir rope on the segments above the waterline.
 Keeping the wood shipshape, if you’ll pardon the pun, involves a coating of black resin made by boiling cashew kernels and fish oil, with periodic treatments of neem and fish oil.

 The happily hospitable crew are professionals who will answer any questions you have about local methods of shipbuilding.

 The Vaikundam has nine well-furnished cabins, all with attached bathrooms, on the lower deck.
 The cabins are all extremely comfortable, with three tiers of prices.
-There are two superior cabins, and six deluxe cabins, which have two large windows to offer you spectacular vistas of the passing riverbanks.
-The last cabin which is also the largest is the luxury cabin, which has three windows on three sides, offering its occupants a panoramic view of the beauty of the riverside.
+There are eight superior cabins, which have two large windows to offer you spectacular vistas of the passing riverbanks.
+The last cabin which is also the largest is the deluxe cabin, which has three windows on three sides, offering its occupants a panoramic view of the beauty of the riverside.